pelinKuran/pepc/README.md

 1. I made lots of research about template matching, pattern matching algorithms.
 2. I implemented OpenCV's pattern matching tutorials before I customized them for my purpose.
 3. I developed pattern matching algorithm using OpenCV's documentations and tutorials.
-4. I made researches about pose calculation and studied fundementals of image processing using the course <a href="https://www.udacity.com/course/introduction-to-computer-vision--ud810">Introduction to computer vision. </a>
+4. I made researches about pose calculation and studied fundementals of image processing using the course <a href="https://www.udacity.com/course/introduction-to-computer-vision--ud810">Introduction to Computer Vision. </a>

 <p align="right">(<a href="#top">back to top</a>)</p>